 There is also greater personal accountability (in honor cultures, people take responsibility for their actions whether or not they accept blame for them).
 Dignity-based cultures like ours, by contrast, are increasingly shameless.
 We have an attenuated sense of blameworthiness and so a large-scale refusal to take responsibility.

-Sommers also looks at some of the downsides of honor-based cultures (vendettas and feuds, honor being used to enforce or resist the reforming of reprehensible practices, higher levels of aggression and violence — though he notes that “dignity”-based cultures can have more official violence and repression that makes them only superficially less-violent).
-He suggests some ways to mitigate these problems, such as the cultivation of trusted mediators to dampen the escalation of violence in honor-prompted feedback loops.
+Sommers also looks at some of the downsides of honor-based cultures (vendettas and feuds, honor being used to enforce or resist the reforming of reprehensible practices, and higher levels of aggression and violence—though he notes that “dignity”-based cultures can have more official violence and repression that makes them only superficially less-violent).
+He suggests ways to mitigate these problems, such as the cultivation of trusted mediators to dampen the escalation of violence in honor-prompted feedback loops.

 Megalopsychia

-In the Nicomachean Ethics, Aristotle introduces us to the megalopsyche, or great-soul — a sort of pinnacle of pride and self-regard, and a connoisseur of honor.[5]
+In the Nicomachean Ethics, Aristotle introduces the megalopsyche, or great-soul—someone at the pinnacle of pride and self-regard, a connoisseur of honor.[5]

 His portrayal of the great-souled man is slightly comical, even somewhat mocking.
 He skips opportunities to describe the great-souled man’s most attractive qualities, and lingers over his haughty unconcern and disdain and his presumption and self-regard and the way he works to dominate others and put them in his debt.
-I think Aristotle may be rubbing our noses in the fact that to him virtue is meant for the benefit of the virtuous person, not for the rest of us.
-We should not expect a great-souled person to be the sort of person we’d want as a best buddy, but as someone who is far above us and, probably, as a result fairly contemptuous of our affairs.
+I think Aristotle may be rubbing our noses in the fact that, according to him, virtue is for the benefit of the virtuous person, not for the rest of us.
+We should not expect a great-souled person to be the sort of person we’d want as a best buddy, but as someone who is far above us and, probably, fairly contemptuous of our affairs.

 Among the traits of a great-souled man: